 Create this quick and easy Burlap Bunny spring wreath just in time for Easter

-I’m completely crazy about embroidery hoops.
+If you’re looking for a versatile craft supply, grab a stack of embroidery hoops.
 There are just so many things you can make with them!
 I always have a stack of them in various sizes in my craft supplies.

 Begin by attaching your two embroidery hoops.
 Join them where the screws are and use the tape to attach them to each other.
 Because of the thickness of the burlap you don’t need to worry about being able to adjust the tightness of the hoops.

 Place the burlap in the embroidery hoops and trim it down.
 Then use hot glue to fold over the edges to finish the back.

 The ribbon gives the bunny a nice accessory and covers up the tape where you attached the embroidery hoops.